security-force-monitor/sfm-research-handbook-old/en/datamodel/organizations.md

 ### Example of use

-If 3 Compañía de Infantería No Encuadrada is used as the canonical `name` of an organization, entries in the `Aliases` field may include `Tercera Compañía de Infantería No Encuadrada`  and `3/a.
+If 3 Compañía de Infantería No Encuadrada is used as the canonical `Organization: Name` of an organization, entries in the `Organization: Aliases` field may include `Tercera Compañía de Infantería No Encuadrada`  and `3/a.
 Compañía de Infantería No Encuadrad`.

 ### Guidance on use

 Different sources will spell an organization's name in different ways.
-We choose and record a canonical version of a organization's name in the `Name` field.
+We choose and record a canonical version of a organization's name in the `Organization: Name` field.
 All other spellings that we have found are treated as aliases and stored in this field.
 Where the country being researched is non-English speaking, use this field to record English language translations of an organization's name.

 Although we do not use ordinal indicators like `2nd` or `10/o` in the canonical name we choose for an organization, where a source uses an Ordinal we record it as an alias.

 > Example: We find a version of the organization name `10 Regimiento de Caballería Motorizado` that has an Ordinal indicator: `10/o.
 Regimiento de Caballería Motorizado.` We would record this in the `Aliases` field.

-## Organization Country
+## Organization: Country {#organization_country}

 ### Description